rust-unofficial/patterns/CONTRIBUTING.md

 These contained information are __no rules__, they should be understood as guidelines.
 We are collecting these information so people can form a balanced view on certain aspects.

-If you want to be part of that effort this is how you can participate:
+If you want to be part of this effort here are some ways you can participate:

 ## Discussion board